Adastwascht/DAS-120-Prtj/README.md

 # Results

 This project investigated the relationship between fire season weather conditions and wildfire activity in selected Mediterranean countries, focusing on two distinct wildfire outcomes: fire incidence (frequency) and burned ratio (severity).
-Results from exploratory analysis, hypothesis testing, and machine learning methods consistently indicate that wildfire behavior is both multivariate and regime-dependent.
+Results from exploratory analysis, hypothesis testing, and machine learning methods consistently indicated that wildfire behavior is both multivariate related and regime dependent.

 From hypothesis testing, precipitation emerged as the most robust and consistent climatic factor.
 It showed a strong negative association with both fire incidence and burned ratio, indicating that moisture availability plays a central role in limiting both the likelihood and severity of forest fires.
 Temperature and wind, on the other hand, exhibited more complex behavior.
 While temperature showed a positive association with burned ratio and a significant but counter-intuitive negative association with fire incidence, wind speed was only statistically significant for fire incidence and not for burned ratio.